£50k in Premium Bonds after a year: What could you win?

 What would you hope to win in a year?

-In the last year, the prize rate has actually changed three times, starting at 4.65%, and going down to 4.4%, before dropping to 4.15% for the most recent draw (it’s due to fall again to 4% in January 2025).
+In the last year, the prize rate has actually changed three times, starting at 4.4%, and going down to 4.15%, before dropping to 4% at the start of 2025 It then fell to it’s current rate of 3.8% in April.

 It’s worth noting though that the likelihood of getting close to this rate reduces if you have less money held in PBs as you’ll effectively have fewer entries in to each draw, and therefore fewer chances of winning.